MicrosoftDocs/learn/learn-pr/wwl-data-ai/use-azure-machine-learning-inferencing-azure-database-postgresql/includes/1-introduction.md

 - Train a model using Azure Machine Learning's Automated Machine Learning
 - Deploy a trained model in Azure Machine Learning
-- Install the Azure AI Extension on an existing Azure Database for PostgreSQL flexible server instance
+- Install the `azure_ai` extension on an existing Azure Database for PostgreSQL flexible server instance
 - Create a function to generate price estimates for rental listings

-By the end of this session, you'll be able to use the Azure AI Extension to call a custom-trained Azure Machine Learning model from Azure Database for PostgreSQL flexible server.
+By the end of this session, you can use the `azure_ai` extension to call a custom-trained Azure Machine Learning model from an Azure Database for PostgreSQL flexible server.